 Outsourcing.
 There are a few choices here.
 You can hire a bunch of freelancers and assign various parts of development to them.
 There are lots of candidates on freelancer platforms and it seems like a good option.
 The dark side is that interviewing each of them, assessing their skills and managing a distributed team consisting of freelancers requires quite a lot of time and efforts.

 Another way to create a mobile app for retail store is to outsource it to a software company with a good track record in retail software development and which can take your app through all stages of the development process.
 This is a more frictionless option that retains the same flexibility and cost-effectiveness as hiring freelancers while ensuring quality, efficiency and faster time-to-market for your app.

 So, which development path to choose for your retail business app?
 This depends on the complexity of your application and your own views on how the development process should go.
 In any case, you have to take this choice very seriously as it will impact cost, duration and quality of your project.

 Assess perspectives of a retail app in your business area

 - Who is your target audience for the app?
 Consider their age, interests, and the languages they speak.
 Are they your customers, your employees, or both?

 - What problem or business goal will your app solve, and why would people love to use it?
 Understanding your customers' needs and pain points is crucial to developing a successful app.

 - How will the app work, and what actions do you want users to take?
 Are there any unique features or functions you want to include?

 - How do your customers prefer to pay for purchases?
 Incorporating popular payment methods can improve user experience and encourage more sales.

 - Do you need an app management or moderation system?
 This would allow you to add new products, manage users, view stats and analytics, and more.

 - Are there any similar apps in the market?
-What benefits will your app offer compared to analogs?
+What benefits will your app offer compared to its competitors?